jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

 * prometheus cpu consumption about 5%-8%

-* node_exporter has peaks of 5%-7% each time is requested to provide metrics
+* node_exporter has peaks of 5%-7% each time is requested to provide metrics (each 15sec IIRC)

-Using my custom kube-burner job, I have configured it in that way:
+Using my custom kube-burner job, I have configured it in that way (notice the nodeName pointing to the node we want to burn):

 ```yaml
   - name: kubelet-density-heavy